stefan-it/turkish-bert/README.md

 # Changelog

+* 25.03.2020: Release of *BERTurk* uncased model and *BERTurk* models with larger vocab size (128k, cased and uncased)
 * 11.03.2020: Release of the cased distilled *BERTurk* model: *DistilBERTurk*.
               Available on the [Hugging Face model hub](https://huggingface.co/dbmdz/distilbert-base-turkish-cased)
 * 17.02.2020: Release of the cased *BERTurk* model.